 - Limited spare parking capacity in Midsomer Norton

-Following the earlier Issues and Options consultation the Council are now holding an exhibition to unveil the Somer Valley Transport Strategy and explain the proposals being put forward.
-We want as many people as possible to see what transport improvements are being proposed and get involved – not just people who live in the Somer Valley, but those that work and travel to the area regularly.The event will be held on:
+Following the earlier Issues and Options consultation the Council held an exhibition to unveil the Somer Valley Transport Strategy and explain the proposals being put forward.

-25th October 3pm - 8pm at the Midsomer Norton Town Hall.
-For those who cannot attend but wish to view the proposals a copy of the report can be viewed via the following link:
+For those individuals who weren't able to attend the event but wished to view the proposals a copy of the reports were made available via the following links:

 If you have any queries or simply wish to discuss the Somer Valley Transport Strategy contact the Transportation Planning Team by telephone on 01225 394408 or by email via firstname.lastname@example.org